AXOca/Stand-Tools/StandSupportTool-cs/README.md

 ## To-Do List

 - Improve the "Copy Log to Clipboard" feature by allowing users to select the number of instances of Stand to be copied (from one Welcome Message to the next).
+- Add translation support for all languages already supported by Stand itself.

 ## Changelog